Aisam-ul-Haq Qureshi: 2002

 In February at the Davis Cup, he won both matches, as Pakistan beat Malaysia 4–1.
 In the next Davis Cup tie against Chinese Taipei, he won all three rubbers as Pakistan qualified for the Asia/Oceania Group II final.
 Aisam won a doubles futures title in Kuwait with Tuomas Ketola.
-At the Fergana Challenger, in Fergana, Uzbekistan, he and Ketola were unable win in the doubles final.
+At the Fergana Challenger, in Fergana, Uzbekistan, he and Ketola were unable to win in the doubles final.

 Asiam qualified for his first Grand Slam at Wimbledon with doubles partner Amir Hadad.
-This pairing cause much controversy.
+This pairing caused much controversy.
 In the first round they beat Martín Rodríguez and Tom Vanhoudt 7–5, 7–6(5), 7–6(2).
 In the second round, the Pakistani-Israeli pairing caused an upset when they knocked out 11th seeds Ellis Ferreira and Rick Leach 6–4, 6–4 6–4 to make it to the third round.
-They were finally beaten by seventh seed Czechs Martin Damm and Cyril Suk.
+They were finally beaten by seventh-seed Czechs Martin Damm and Cyril Suk.
 Aisam was threatened with expulsion from the Davis Cup by the Pakistan Tennis Federation.
 Although Aisam did have support from Pakistan's Davis Cup captain.
 Aisam said, "I don't like religion or politics to interfere with sport.
 We're not here to change anything – politics and governments do that.
 We're just here to play the game and enjoy it."
 The ITF eventually intervened, forcing the PTF to rescind their threat.

 At the West of England Tennis tournament in Bristol, UK, he won his first Challenger doubles title of the season with Dejan Petrovic.
 Next, at The Manchester Trophy in Manchester, UK, he won the doubles title with Karol Beck, although he was beaten by Beck in the singles semi-final.
 Asiam took his third doubles challenger title in a row when with Stefano Pescosolido he took the Hilversum Open title in Hilversum, Netherlands.
 In July at Wrexham, UK in the Wrexham Challenger, his doubles winning streak was broken when he lost the final with Daniele Bracciali.
-He also reached the single quarter-finals.
+He also reached the singles quarter-finals.

 He partnered Hadad again at the US Open, where they defeated Mariano Hood and Sebastián Prieto 6–4, 6–2 in the first round.
-In the second round they faced fifth seeds Wayne Black and Kevin Ullyett losing 4–6, 6–4, 2–6.
+In the second round, they faced fifth seeds Wayne Black and Kevin Ullyett losing 4–6, 6–4, 2–6.
 In September, Aisam returned to Davis Cup action when Pakistan overcame China 3–2 to be promoted to Asia/Oceania Group I. However, he picked up an injury and missed the rest of the season.
 Despite this, Aisam ended the season ranked 265th in singles and 102nd in doubles.